CHARLES BRONSON - The DEATH WISH Series

 September 24, 2024

-Charles Bronson, born Charles Dennis Buchinsky on November 3, 1921, in Ehrenfeld, Pennsylvania, was an iconic American actor known for his tough-guy image and roles in action and crime films.
+CHARLES BRONSON, born Charles Dennis Buchinsky on November 3, 1921, in Ehrenfeld, Pennsylvania, was an iconic American actor known for his tough-guy image and roles in action and crime films.
 He was the eleventh of fifteen children in a Lithuanian-American family.

 Growing up in a working-class environment, Bronson's early life was marked by hardship, including the death of his father when he was young.
 In his teens, Bronson worked in various jobs, including as a coal miner, while attending school and developing a passion for art.